Markentoine/FlightTrackApp/README.md

 bundle exec rackup
 ```

 This will start an instance of the application locally.
-To access the application, navigate to `localhost:9292` (default) in your web browser and you should be redirected to the landing page.
+To access the application, navigate to `localhost:9292` (default) in your web browser.
+You should be redirected to the landing page.

+### PostgreSQL integration
+When running the application locally, there is no action required to initialize a PostgreSQL database as this is done automatically.